adaybujeda/crm-service-api/README.md

 Could be added at a later point, but clients will have to be updated to get the full list of items.

 **JWT tokens:**
 These are generated containing the user role.
 Tokens could have the wrong role or be valid for a deleted user until it expires.
 An additional validation could be done when decoding the token, but decided not to implement it for simplicity and performance.

 **Usernames:**
 As there are no explicit requirements, usernames are case-insensitive.

 **Delete User:**
 To be client friendly, deletes are always successful regardless of whether a user was deleted or not.
+A "feature" I discovered while testing is that a user can delete its own user record.

 **ForbiddenException:**
 When a request is authenticated, but the role is not authorized for a particular resource, Dropwizard returns a 403 with tha custom error message.